 6. I agree to take on all copyright liability in regard to the submitted film in terms of all music, product and other copyright licensing.

 7. I give my permission for the International Motor Film Awards to share my film and any related promotional material, as well as contact information with official International Motor Film Awards sponsor partners unless I specify otherwise.

 8. Submission does not guarantee acceptance into the International Motor Film Awards.
 Those film makers whose films have made official nomination for screening as part of the main awards programme will be informed.
 The International Motor Film Awards can not be held responsible or liable for losses or damages resulting from failure to screen submissions accepted into the awards programme.

 9. Non-English language films are welcomed but must be either subtitled or dubbed.

-10. Nominees receive two VIP tickets for the awards evening per nominated film.
+10. Nominees receive two complimentary tickets for the awards evening per nominated film.

-11. The organisers of the International Motor Film Awards reserve the right to make adjustments to the categories to cater for the submissions per season.
+11. The organisers of the International Motor Film Awards reserve the right to make adjustments to the categories each year and to make adjustments to the categories my film is nominated in to best cater for the submissions per season.

 12. Each category winner will receive one trophy.
 In the case that duplicate trophies are required, these can be purchased directly from the International Motor Film Awards.